Some halting problems for abelian sandpiles are undecidable in dimension three

-If there is {\it exactly one} rule in $R_{x, t}$, then the new state at $x$ is $s$.
-If there are none, the new state is the lazy state $\lambda$.
-If there are two or more, the whole automaton {\sl malfunctions} starting at time $t$ and we say nothing more about its behavior.
-The automaton is said to {\it halt} if it never malfunctions and there is some time $t \ge 0$ when every square is lazy.
-We will hook up a one-shot circuit that works like this. \end{subsection}
+If there are no rules that match, that square enters a lazy state.
+If there are two or more rules with matching patterns at some time $t \ge 0$, that's not good: the whole automaton {\sl malfunctions} at that time, and the state is undefined for future times.

+The automaton is said to {\sl halt} if it never malfunctions and all but finitely many squares are lazy at some time.
+We will hook up a fuse circuit that works like this.